 Welcome to Engineering, which is housed within the School of Mathematics.
 We are very pleased you have decided to study with us and we look forward to working with you, ensuring that you have all the support you need to be successful.

 Studying Engineering is a career choice but you can take your time to decide which aspects of Engineering you want to focus on, using the many opportunities we provide.
 Through real-world teamwork exercises in the autumn term you meet practising engineers in an informal setting.
 Our relationships with professional institutions provide free membership and access to their on-line resources.
 Site visits and evening branch meetings of the institutions or the Norwich Engineering Society can provide easy ways to develop networking skills.

-The students who gain the most from their time at UEA not only work hard but also get involved with some of the myriad activities on offer at the University; for example, I really encourage you to engage with your student society ENGSOC.
+The students who gain the most from their time at UEA not only work hard but also get involved with some of the myriad activities on offer at the University; for example, we really encourage you to engage with your student society ENGSOC.
 It is going to be a busy time and we hope you will look back fondly on your time a UEA as one of the very best times of your life.